Alexandru Bassarab: Early life

+As a contributor to Ideea Românească review, in June 1937 Bassarab co-authored (with Stamatu, Zlotescu, and Pavel Costin Deleanu), the manifesto Revoluția așezării românești ("A Revolution in Romanian Settlement").
+It declared the bankruptcy of modernist architecture as a staple of localized "internationalism", advocating instead for updating traditional Romanian forms.
 According to historian Roland Clark, Bassarab and Zlotescu endure as "[the Guard's] best painters", both of them being guided by Theodorescu-Sion's neotraditionalism; all three were indebted to Romanian folklore, depicting peasants as "active, heroic figures", "dynamic, virile, determined".
 Their art, seen by far-right chroniclers as a "purely Romanian" enterprise, was prominently displayed at the Guard's Bucharest offices, Casa Verde, during a September 1937 exhibit.
-Mihail Polihroniade used Bassarab's engravings for his propaganda work, Tabăra de muncă, which came out at Universul publishers in 1936.
-In 1937, Bassarab and Zlotescu also illustrated Neculai Totu's memoir of Guardist participation in the Spanish Civil War.
+He was only featured there with his woodcuts, including Arhanghelul ("The Archangel") and a series of depictions of the Guard's main leaders.
+Stamatu also recalls a "magnificent exhibit" of his group, held at Sala Dalles "in autumn 1937".
+Also in 1937, Bassarab and Zlotescu illustrated Neculai Totu's memoir of Guardist participation in the Spanish Civil War.

+Bassarab had by then joined the Guard's new legal avatar, called "Everything for the Country Party" (TPȚ), and was serving as its regional president in Ialomița County—also holding a Guard rank as Comandant Ajutor ("Assistant Commander").
+He himself ran on the TPȚ county lists in the December 1937 election.
+According to Polihroniade's retelling of the campaign, Bassarab was able to outsmart rival politicians, in particular those of the National Christian Party, ensuring that the results were properly tabulated.
+As a result, "the Guardist list took first place in Ialomița."
+On December 4, he returned to his native city, where Guard leader Corneliu Zelea Codreanu was inaugurating a Christian-only consumers' co-operative, specifically boycotting Romanian Jewish merchants.

-Bassarab ran on the Guard lists in the December 1937 election.
-He took a seat in the Assembly of Deputies for Ialomița, but lost it immediately when King Carol II ordered a clampdown.
+On December 15, Bassarab, Deleanu and Mircea Eliade were in Țăndărei for the funeral of Ion Târcolea, who had been killed during the electoral showdown.
+Bassarab himself took a Ialomița seat in the Assembly of Deputies, but lost it immediately when King Carol II ordered a clampdown.
 Subsequently, the National Renaissance Front dictatorship kept Bassarab under close watch, documenting his participation (with Polihroniade, Ion Zelea Codreanu, and Bănică Dobre) in the clandestine Guardist reunion of Călărași (February 1938).
-By early 1940, Bassarab exhibited with the collective known as Grupul Grafic, alongside Marcel Olinescu.
-Their work was apolitical, heavily inspired by Byzantine art—within that context, Bassarab remained the more naturalistic, preserving elements of perspective.
-Founders of Grupul Grafic also included Aurel Mărculescu, who was both Jewish and an anti-fascist.
+On February 15, Bassarab married schoolteacher Elena Cantaragiu at a church in Bucureștii Noi, in front of an audience which included C. Z. and I. Z. Codreanu, alongside Eliade, Polihroniade, Haig Acterian, and Constantin Gane.